-Following the heart’s path doesn’t mean you stop taking care of your body or helping others to take care of theirs; it means fear is no longer your motivation to work out or eat healthily.”
+Following the heart’s path doesn’t mean you stop taking care of your body or stop helping others to take care of theirs; it means fear is no longer your motivation to work out or eat healthily.

 I learned to meditate before and during every action I take.
 The answer is not always clear, but when fear is the underlying reason to act or not act, anxiety is also part of the experience.
 Body and mind can only harmoniously work together when your primary purpose is to live with compassion.

 I stopped playing the role of a personal trainer and fitness enthusiast.
-They were trapping me in the physical reality only.
-In the heart resides our spiritual reality, the more you listen to it, the more spiritual you become.
+These roles were trapping me in the physical reality.
+In the heart resides our spiritual reality; the more you listen to it, the more spiritual you become.

-By becoming aware you are a spiritual being, you turn inward for happiness.
+By becoming aware that you are a spiritual being, you turn inward for happiness.

 The heart is the master, the mind is a powerful servant, and the body is the bridge between heaven and earth.